 NOTE: Supplies shown below are for ONE Bunny, however, you know bunnies… they prefer to have lots of friends.
 Any accessories; such as aprons, neck ribbons, bow ties, ruffled collars, etc. are your choice and would be in addition to the list below.

-- ⅝ yard of 58/60” wide Cuddle fleece from Shannon Fabrics; we originally used Cuddle Solid in Teal; Cuddle Premier J’Adore Paris in Sand, and Luxe Cuddle Fawn in Cappuccino
+- ⅝ yard of 58/60” wide Cuddle fleece or similar; we originally used Cuddle Solid in Teal; Cuddle Premier J’Adore Paris in Sand, and Luxe Cuddle Fawn in Cappuccino all from Shannon Fabrics

 - ⅜ yard of 44”+ wide quilting weight cotton in a coordinating petite print; we originally used three fabrics from Robert Kaufman: Flower Toss in Aloe from the Naptime collection by Diane Zimmerman (Teal Bunny – Lolly), Flowers in Buff from the Terrarium collection by Elizabeth Hartman (Paris Bunny-Flora), Gerbera Toss in Garden from the Cozy Cotton Flannel collection (Luxe Bunny-Chester)

 - ONE 12 oz bag of polyester fiber filler; we used Poly-Fil® 100% Premium Polyester FiberFill